Hero background

 FAQs

-- 3 meals a day on weekdays, 2 on weekends
+- 3 meals a day on weekdays, 2 at weekends

-- Basic drinks (water, tea, and coffee)
+- Basic drinks (water, tea and coffee)

-- Wi-Fi in common areas (limited connectivity)
+- Wi-Fi in the common areas (with limited connectivity)

 - Bed linen provided

-- Safe at the main building
+- Safety box at the main building

 - Ongoing support from the local team